What is Minimum Advertised Price (MAP)? And How to Create a MAP Policy?

 What is the Minimum Advertised Price (MAP)?

-The Minimum Advertised Price (MAP) is the lowest price that a retailer can advertise a product for, as set by the manufacturer or brand.
-This policy applies in the United States and Canada.
-While retailers can still sell the product at a price lower than the MAP price, they cannot advertise it below that price in any form, including flyers, printed media, online sites such as search, marketplaces and direct sites.
+The Minimum Advertised Price (MAP) is the lowest price that a manufacturer or brand allows a retailer to advertise a product for.
+This policy is enforced in both the United States and Canada.
+While retailers can still sell the product at a price lower than the MAP price, they cannot advertise it below that price in any form, including flyers, printed media, online sites such as search, marketplaces, and direct sites.

-For instance, if a manufacturer sets a MAP at $500, all authorized resellers who want to promote the product must advertise the product at $500 or higher.
+For instance, if a manufacturer sets the Minimum Advertised Price at $500, all authorized resellers who want to promote the product must advertise the product at $500 or higher.
 However, retailers may offer the product below the MAP by using discount coupons and offers.

 What is MAP Policy?

-Minimum Advertised Price Policy is an agreement between the manufacturer and retailer to ensure the displayed price of the product does not fall below the MAP price.
-This means that even though retailers can sell these products below the minimum advertised price through coupons and discounts, they cannot advertise below the MAP price established by the manufacturers in the MAP policy agreement.
+The Manufacturer Minimum Advertised Price Policy is an agreement between the manufacturer and retailer to ensure the displayed price of the product does not fall below the specified MAP price.
+This means that even though retailers can sell these products below the minimum advertised price through coupons and discounts, they cannot advertise below the manufacturers’ MAP price as specified in the MAP policy agreement.

 Minimum Advertised Price.
 MAP Policy.
 GrowByData